What is Opioid Use Disorder ( OUD )?

 Medical Opioid Detox

-A more effective approach is a comprehensive treatment that includes a complete medical detox and supportive aftercare.
 Successful medical detox protocols use particular medication to control vitals while clearing the body of all opioids.
-This detox method allows the patient adequate and around the clock medical supervision for greater comfort and safety.
+Also, an inpatient medical detox allows the patient to comprehensive-around the clock medical supervision for greater comfort and safety.

-Length and protocol for medical detoxification rely on different unique factors including:
+Length and protocol of medical detoxification relies on different unique factors including:

 • Health History